twilhx/Project-Examples/Scripts/README.md

 - **PRDR** - Production Ready.
 The script can be used without any manual pre or post configurations.
 - **NPRDR** - Not Production Ready.
 The script requires manual pre or post configurations.
 - **TEMPLATE** - Template Script.
 The script requires some modification before it should be used.
 - **DEV** - Under Development.
-The script is still under development and has not been tested extensively. **Do not use** for production or critical deployments.
+The script is still under development and has not been tested extensively. **DO NOT USE** for production or critical deployments.